|Note: This paper is based

 Actor has asked him for a date, attention

-or passively, by being approached and greeted by her.
-He
+being approached and greeted by her.
+He too brings his

-The Target knows he's free Friday night, because the woman he's been
+he's free Friday night, because the woman he's been dating

-dating is out of town, but that's not decisive.
-Should he play hard to
+is out of town, but that's not decisive.
+Should he

 On the basis of the impression he's formed, the Target responds.
 He decides to keep his options open for Friday night, but doesn't want to spurn the Actor entirely, so he says he can't see her Friday, but proposes that they go out on Saturday instead.